COP 29 High-Level Launch of the Baku Dialogue on Water for Climate Action

 Henk Ovink, Executive Director, Global Commission on the Economics of Water, noted the key to managing water is to “embrace water and the hydrologic cycle” fully.
 With the launch of the Baku Dialogue, which fosters partnerships and water initiatives, he stated that water now “has a home.”

-Helen Rumford, WaterAid UK, hoped to see the Baku Dialogue focus on: peoples’ needs to safeguard their food source and lives; the finance required to deliver on goals; and real action on addressing water access and security.
+Helen Rumford, WaterAid UK, hopes to see the Baku Dialogue focus on: peoples’ needs to safeguard their food source and lives; the finance required to deliver on goals; and real action on addressing water access and security.

 In closing the event, Jala Ibrahimova, Co-Lead, Action Agenda Team for COP 29, reminded the audience that “water is at the heart of climate change” and invited more countries to be part of the Baku Dialogue, calling it a “powerful movement” to ensure water benefits all.